lookupdaily/algorithmic-complexity/README.md

 This project consists of a timing framework to time custom algorithms I have written to understand algorithmic complexity.

-A timing framework runs a timer on an algorithm with the following options:
+The timing framework runs a timer on a specified algorithm with the following options:
 - start/increment size: e.g. array size will start at 5000 and increase by 5000
 - max size:final array size
 - nb of timer runs for each array size: default 50, reduce value for more complex algorithms